mpv-player/mpv/DOCS/man/options.rst

     Default: 0.

+``--sub-gpu-blur=<yes|no>``
+    Apply the gaussian blur of ASS/SSA subtitles (``\blur``, and the blur from a soft shadow) on the GPU instead of on the CPU. libass emits the unblurred coverage plus the blur radius, and ``--vo=gpu-next`` does the blur as part of compositing.
+The blur is the dominant cost of rendering dense motion-tracked typesetting at high output resolutions, and it normally runs on the CPU on the display thread; moving it to the GPU avoids the frame drops that causes.

+    Requires a libass build with deferred-blur support and ``--vo=gpu-next`` with a storable OSD texture format; otherwise it is silently ignored.
+    Output is visually identical to the CPU blur.
+Box blur (``\be``) is still done on the CPU.

+    Default: no.

 ``--sub-ass-styles=<filename>``
     Load all SSA/ASS styles found in the specified file and use them for rendering text subtitles.
 The syntax of the file is exactly like the ``[V4